 Get Responsive with Sticky Social Media Buttons

 Social media drives traffic to your website, so it important to keep engaging with social platforms to remain prominent.
-For example, if you have a blog on your website, add social buttons so your visitors can easily share it with their social media page.
+For example, if you have a blog on your website, add social buttons so your visitors shall easily share it with their social media page.

-A good way to go about it is to use sticky social media buttons to go along with your content.
-There are loads of plugins that can help you add sticky social buttons on WordPress, so make sure that you take advantage of it.
+A good way to go about it is to use social media buttons to go along with your content.
+There are loads of plugins that help you add sticky social buttons on WordPress, so make sure that you take advantage of it.

-How about a Sticky Ad?
+How About a Sticky Ad?

 You may not be a fan of ads, but sometimes they’re necessary to pay the bills.
 One way to do it is by using a sticky block that scrolls down with the site, remaining in the user’s view.

-It’s a better option than the alternative where you can use a pop-up ad.
+It’s a better option than the alternative where you use a pop-up ad.
 But regardless of how you do it, advertise in moderation or you will lose your audience.